DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

    - Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
    - Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors
 - Understanding threats to the org allow the documentation of potential attack vectors; diagramming can be used to list various technologies under threat
+- **Reduction Analysis** (Also known as Decomposiing the application, system or environment): The purpose is to gain a greater understanding of the logic of a product, its internal components as well as its interactions and external elements: The five key concepts of decomposition are
+  - trust boundaries
+  - dataflow paths
+  - input points
+  - privileged operations
+  - Details about security stance and approach.

 [1.12](#1.12) Apply Supply Chain Risk Management (SRM) concepts (OSG-9 Chpt 1)
 - 1.12.1 Risks associated with hardware, software, and services